South Quay DLR station

 South Quay is a Docklands Light Railway (DLR) station on the Isle of Dogs, East London, England.
-The station is between Crossharbour and Heron Quays stations and is in Travelcard Zone 2.
+The station is between Crossharbour and Heron Quays stations and is in London fare zone 2.
 South Quay is in Millwall and is located on the southern shore of the South Dock of the West India Docks; the current station platforms sit astride the channel connecting Millwall Dock to the West India Docks.

 History

 The original South Quay station opened in 1987 in Millwall and was a standard DLR phase 1 elevated station, subsequently extended to permit the use of 2 unit trains.

 In 1996, near the station, the Docklands bombing killed 2 people and injured over 30.
 The IRA had claimed responsibility for it.
 A memorial plaque at the station was unveiled in December 2009, commemorating the victims of the 1996 bombing.

 Relocation

-The station was constrained by sharp curves at both ends and could not, therefore, be further extended on its former site.
-The DLR's plan to operate 3 unit trains on this line therefore included the relocation of this station to a new site over Millwall Dock some distance to the east, resulting in the relocated station partly being in Cubitt Town.
+The station was constrained by sharp curves at both ends and could not be further extended on its former site.
+The DLR's plan to operate three-unit trains on this line included the relocation of this station to a new site over Millwall Dock some distance to the east, resulting in the relocated station partly being in Cubitt Town.

 In October 2004, Transport for London announced plans to close and replace South Quay station with a station at a new location because of increased use of the Docklands Light Railway.
 The reason for the move was that the platforms could only accommodate two-unit trains.
 They would need to be lengthened by thirty metres for three-unit trains but the curves either side of the station precluded extension work.

-The new station, on a straight section of track 125 m to the east, opened on Monday 26 October 2009 with the old station closing on Friday 23 October.
+The new station, on a straight section of track 125 m to the east, opened on 26 October 2009 with the old station closing on 23 October 2009.